gobitfly/eth2-knowledge-base/glossary.md

 ## Current Balance & Effective Balance

-The current balance is the amount of ETH which is being held by the validator as of now.
+The current balance is the amount of ETH held by the validator as of now.
 The effective Balance represents a value calculated by the current balance.
 It is used to determine the size of a reward or penalty a validator receives.
 The effective balance can **never be higher than 32 ETH.**

 Here are examples on how the effective balance is calculated: